Confederate Memorial (Arlington National Cemetery): Process of reburial

 After the process of informing families ended, reburials began in April 1901 and were completed the following October.
 It is unclear how many Confederate dead were disinterred and reburied in the new Confederate section.
 In 1912, the House Committee on Appropriations observed that legal authority existed for interment of 264 Confederate soldiers—128 of which came from the Soldiers' Home National Cemetery and 136 of which came from Arlington National Cemetery.
 More modern sources provide different numbers, however.
 One historian says just 128 bodies were reinterred, although the majority of sources say 264 or 267 bodies were reburied.
-Other sources pin the number of reinterrments at 265, 409, 482, and 500 bodies.
+Other sources pin the number of reinterments at 265, 409, 482, and 500 bodies.
 Discrepancies may be attributable to a law, the Act of August 24, 1912 (37 Stat.
 440), which permitted any Confederate veteran living in or near Washington, D.C., to be buried in the Confederate section at Arlington.

 The Confederate dead were reburied on 3.5 acre of ground on the west side of Arlington National Cemetery.
 The graves were laid out in a pattern of concentric circles, rather than straight rows as elsewhere at Arlington, to emphasize the South's attempt to find its place in the new united country.
 Landscaping of the area was completed in the spring of 1903.

 The 1899 legislation required the federal government to provide a standard issue tombstone for the new Confederate graves.
 These headstones were 36 in tall, 10 in wide, and 4 in thick.
 They were made of granite or marble, as the others in the cemetery were.
 The tops of these markers were pointed, to make the Confederate graves stand out from Union ones (not, as legend would have it, so that Northerners would not sit on them and desecrate them).
 Each marker was inscribed with a number, the name of the deceased, the regiment in which the individual served, and the inscription "C.S.A."

-The first Confederate Memorial Day observances in the Confederate section were held on June 7, 1903.
-These were informal ceremonies, however, and the first formal program did not occur until June 5, 1904.
+The first Confederate Memorial Day observances at Arlington National Cemetery were held on June 7, 1903.